 Published 02 December 2019

 The objective of this project is to recreate the way we think about the narratives of trees, and how they can serve as important communicators of culture and markers of time passed.
-In this particular case, we are focussing on trees located in Kabul, Afghanistan, we are likely to identify a dozen specific trees.
-Through ethnographic methods, storytelling, creative artistic practice, and geo-location and data visualization we will highlight the stories, patterns, and history of these trees in Kabul, and the stories the people of Kabul tell about these trees.
+In this particular case, we are focusing on trees located in Afghanistan.
+Through ethnographic methods, storytelling, creative artistic practice, and geo-location and data visualization we are highlighting the stories, patterns, and history of these trees in Kabul, and the stories the people of Kabul tell about these trees.

-This project is being led by Dr Diana Chester, a Research Lead at the Sydney Environment Institute.
+This project is being led by Dr Diana Chester, a Research Lead at the Sydney Environment Institute in collaboration with Environmentalist and artist Ann Jyothis Raj.